The concept of having a goal(s) is crucial. How else would you be able to set a plan to get what you want?

 Key point: The wider variety of routines and variables you have in your repertoire the better.

 3) 6 Pack Abs Diet

 We want to make that 6-pack shine like a diamond.
 Although I put diet down at #3, it is by far the most important factor and can make the biggest impact in a short period of time.

-Yes, proper diet -even more than cardio and resistance training- will speed your way to trim the midsection.
+Yes, proper diet -even more than cardio and resistance training- will speed your way to great abs.

 Lets take a step back… all the way back to physiology 101

 Fat loss boils down to calories in vs. calories out.
 Every day of your life you take in calories through food and drink.
 Calories come in the form of protein, fat and carbohydrates (and alcohol.. but of course if you’re trying so hard to get go down a belt notch, you wouldn’t be banging down shots of tequila with your friends.. would you?)